De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: The Splitting Technique for Renormalising Proofs

 Furthermore the following strict multiset inequalities hold.

 Hence the following derivation can be constructed, as required.

-The case for the \rseq rule commuting with the principal predicate $T \tensor U$ is similar to the above case.
-Also the cases for the \textit{switch} rule commuting with seq and times as the principal predicate, follow a similar pattern.
+The case for the \rseq rule commuting with the principal formula $T \tensor U$ is similar to the above case.
+Also the cases for the \textit{switch} rule commuting with seq and times as the principal formula, follow a similar pattern.

 }